thejoshwolfe/poaf/README.md

 * Inline metadata for streaming reading
 * Consolidated metadata at the end for listing
 * DEFLATE compression for metadata and contents, optionally split strategically to allow random access
-* Redundancy for error detection (not correction) for every bit of data, mostly CRC32 checksums
+* Redundancy for error detection (not error correction) for every bit of data, mostly CRC32 checksums
 * UTF-8 for all strings
 * Implicit ancestor directories and explicit empty directories
 * Symlinks and POSIX executable bit